psrpinto/rev2-master-keyboard/setup.md

 ## Install Midihub's patch

-1. Download the [latest version of the patch](https://github.com/psrpinto/rev2-master-keyboard/releases), then extract the zipfile.
-2. Connect the Midihub to your computer through USB, and open the Midihub Editor that you installed in the previous step.
+1. Connect the Midihub to your computer through USB, and open the Midihub Editor that you installed in the previous step.
-3. Click the `Connect` button, then go to `File -> Open` and open `midihub-rev2.mhp` in the files extracted from the zip.
+2. Click the `Connect` button to connect the Editor to the Midihub.
+3. In the `View` menu, make sure `Patchstorage` is enabled.
+4. In the `Patchstorage` panel, search for `rev2` and locate the `REV2 MASTER KEYBOARD` patch
+5. Double-click it, then click `Append`
-4. Then click the button with the down arrow on top left of the Editor, and `Store to current preset` (or to whatever preset you wish).
+6. Click the button with the down arrow on top left of the Editor, and `Store to current preset` (or to whatever preset you wish).
-5. Click the `Disconnect` button
+7. Click the `Disconnect` button
-6. (optional) Disconnect the Midihub from your computer.
+8. (optional) Disconnect the Midihub from your computer.

 ## Change the Rev2's MIDI channel
 > This is an optional step.
 If you wish to keep the Rev2 set to channels 1 and 2, skip this step.